Can you imagine your day-to-day life without High Speed Internet?

 Whether access to fast, dependable High Speed Internet ends up being defined as a human right, there is no question that we are entering a truly remarkable era where Canadians will have a fair chance to learn, express themselves openly and enjoy an increasing number of online opportunities, driven by a raised standard of service.

 Distributel is a modern, independent High Speed Internet provider that offers the best range of services for each neighbourhood and individual address.
-With almost 30 years of experience delivering telecommunications services to Canadians, Distributel stands apart by providing a unique, consultative approach to the services we offer.
+Celebrating 30 years of experience delivering telecommunications services to Canadians, Distributel stands apart by providing a unique, consultative approach to the services we offer.
 You can trust you’ll receive the ultimate connectivity solution for your household, with preferential pricing, for unbeatable value.

 Call us today at 1-877-810-2877 and make the simple switch.